GUIDANCE FOR ACCE STUDENTS APPLYING FOR ACCE DTP PLACEMENT SUPPORT

 HEALTH AND SAFETY

-ACCE DTP will make sure that you are provided with Placement induction feedback form, which you need to return within two weeks of the start of your placement.
+ACCE DTP will make sure that you are provided with a Placement induction feedback form, which you need to return within two weeks of the start of your placement.

 By the end of your placement, you need to provide a detailed Placement Report about the project and achievements during your placement within three months of completing the placement.
 You are free to write the report as you see fit, but it should address the topics included below